29 January 2026

-- Press
+- Lifestyle

 Earth Overshoot Day has a huge impact on the planet.
 What can you do to reduce this?

 Earth Overshoot Day marks the date when humanity’s demand for ecological resources and services exceeds what the Earth can regenerate in that year.
 It serves as a wake-up call, reminding us of the urgent need to address our unsustainable consumption patterns.
 From this day on, we are living ‘on credit’, depleting natural reserves and accumulating CO₂ in the atmosphere that the Earth can no longer (sustainably) process that year.
-This day is earlier every year: in 1970 it was in December, but in 2025 it will be the end of July.
-But this cannot continue forever.
-The question is: will we solve this as humanity, or will the Earth solve it through a disaster?
+This global day comes around earlier every year: in 1970 it was in December, in 2025 it was the end of July, and 2026’s date is yet to be calculated and announced

 The consequences of Earth Overshoot Day are profound.
 When we exceed the Earth’s biocapacity, we deplete natural resources faster than they can regenerate.
 This leads to deforestation, biodiversity loss, soil degradation and increased carbon emissions.
 It puts pressure on ecosystems and contributes to climate change, threatening the delicate balance of our planet.

-Every year, the date for Earth Overshoot Day is announced on June 5th, on International Environment Day.
+Every year, the date for global Earth Overshoot Day is announced on June 5th, on International Environment Day.
 By calculating the exact date only a few months in advance, only the most up-to-date data are used.

 The calculation of Earth Overshoot Day is conducted by the Global Footprint Network.
 This international research organization uses Earth Overshoot Day to provide decision-makers with tools to help the human economy operate within the earth’s ecological limits.
 The calculations are based on the National Footprint and Biocapacity Accounts, which are managed by FoDaFo and maintained by York University.
-To estimate this day of the year as accurately as possible, the most recent data is used.
+To estimate this day of the year as accurately as possible, the most recent data are used.

 To determine the date of Earth Overshoot Day, they compare the earth’s biocapacity (the amount of natural resources the earth can provide and renew in one year) with humanity’s ecological footprint (everything we consume and pollute).
 The formula is: